 Every day, the world is creating roughly 2.5 quintillion bytes of data.
 This whopping amount of data represents a fantastic opportunity to leverage this information in various ways by processing and analyzing the ever-growing sets of valuable data.

 Nowadays, both finance and trading demand a lot of accurate data on display to make the best models and predictions based on real data analysis.
 And this is why most of the financial trading businesses uses TDengine as they are known to be an open source, high-performance, scalable time-series database with SQL support.
 Besides a TSDB as its core, it has built-in caching, stream computing and data subscription functionalities to reduce the complexity and operation cost for the system.
 While in the past, these numbers had to be arranged, categorized, and analyzed by real people, presently, this entire process is automatically calculated by machines and intelligent NLP-powered algorithms from start to finish.
-And because computers can go through the data and accurately process it and analyze it at a vast scale; as a result, much more precise and up-to-date stock or options selections and models can be made thanks to real-time analytics and the possibility to compare historical option prices, implied volatility, risk metrics, and others, all derived from the big live data that support the most sophisticated trading systems and platforms.
+And because computers can go through the data and accurately process it and analyze it at a vast scale; as a result, much more precise and up-to-date stock or options selections and models can be made thanks to real-time analytics and the possibility to compare historical option prices, implied volatility, risk metrics, and others, all derived from the big live data that support the most sophisticated algorithmic trading software and platforms.

 To get an even better perspective of how big data has changed the world of trading, continue reading to uncover the main ways it's doing so.